TTTae/tttae.github.io/_pages/about.md

 ===
 I am interested in **Large Language Models** and **Machine Learning (ML)**, including:

-   * **Large Language Models**: Exploring diffusion language models and instruction-tuned LLMs to investigate knowledge representation and learning dynamics, guided by neuroscience-inspired insights into intelligence and reasoning
+   * **Large Language Models**: Exploring Diffusion Language Models and LLMs to investigate knowledge representation and learning dynamics, guided by neuroscience-inspired insights into intelligence and reasoning
    * **Machine Learning (ML)**: Developing multimodal LLM frameworks to bridge neuroscience and computer vision & natural language processing to understand how the human brain processes and represents knowledge